Apostille Information & Notary Services

 Certificates of Authority

 If you require a certificate of authority for a McLean County notary, the fee is $2 per certificate.
 We suggest that you make sure that your notary public resides in McLean County by searching their name on the State's Notary Public Search site before you come in to the office.
 We cannot certify notaries from a different county.

 I-9 Verification by Authorized Representative

 Call ahead for availability.
 You must present written authorization by the verifying employer.
 We must see your original I-9 document(s).
-The charge for this service will be a $1 copy charge.
+There is a $5 fee for this service.